anotherstarburst/fun-with-polygons-and-maps/README.md

 Any geospatial calculations, or the operations on the geospatial polygons is handled by the [@turf/turf](https://www.npmjs.com/package/@turf/turf) or [@vis.gl/react-google-maps](https://www.npmjs.com/package/@vis.gl/react-google-maps) packages, thus we'd be testing those libraries.
 While that might be sensible for a production grade application - it's outside of the remit of this exercise so we can hand off the work to the package maintainers.

+## Documentation

+The code is designed to be as self-explanatory as possible, so you can easily understand each component or functionality without needing extensive comments.
+When something isn't immediately clear—like a complex operation or less intuitive variable names — I've added a comment above the relevant bit to clarify it.
+This keeps the code clean and minimizes documentation rot.

 ## Getting Started

 To run this project locally, you'll need Node.js (version 20) installed on your machine.